 The General Surplus account is unrestricted and is currently divided into three subaccounts for administrative purposes: the Senior Bond Defeasance Fund, the Capital Improvements Fund, and the Rainy Day Fund.
 These unrestricted funds are available to fund any allowable obligations of the Authority; however, the Bond Resolutions include a requirement that the General Surplus account not be reduced below \$20 million unless the Authority's bond insurer, NPFG, provides written consent to such a distribution below this level.
-As of December 31, 2022 and 2021, the Authority held \$482.7 million and \$424.1 million, respectively, in total unrestricted funds, including cash and cash equivalents and investments.
-Approximately \$410.7 million and \$364.5 million were within the General Surplus accounts as of December 31, 2022 and 2021, respectively, which have specific purposes, such as fully funding the Authority's future capital budget or bond defeasances, or to assist with managing debt service due during an economic downturn, such as the COVID-19 pandemic in 2020.
+As of December 31, 2023 and 2022, the Authority held \$466.1 million and \$482.7 million, respectively, in total unrestricted funds, including cash and cash equivalents and investments.
+Approximately \$394.3 million and \$410.7 million were within the General Surplus accounts as of December 31, 2023 and 2022, respectively, which have specific purposes, such as fully funding the Authority's future capital budget or bond defeasances, or to assist with managing debt service due, if necessary.